 Pancreatic Cancer Support for You and Your Family

-Additionally, we will provide you and your family a support network that includes specially trained nurses, educators, fellow patients and cancer survivors.
+Additionally, we will provide you and your family a support network that includes nurses and educators specially trained in pancreatic cancer care, as well as fellow patients and pancreatic cancer survivors.
 Among the wide variety of support programs offered at Jefferson is our Buddy Program, which matches cancer patients with trained volunteer cancer survivors who have been through treatment themselves.
 These volunteers provide one-on-one support either over the telephone or on-site in the waiting area at the Bodine Center for Radiation Therapy/Sidney Kimmel Cancer Center at Jefferson.

-You can also access services to meet your emotional and psychological needs during your course of treatment through the Marcus Institute of Integrative Health.
+You can also access services to meet your emotional and psychological needs during your course of pancreatic cancer treatment through the Marcus Institute of Integrative Health.